GREAT: Geometry-Intention Collaborative Inference for Open-Vocabulary 3D Object Affordance Grounding: Experiment

 \textbf{Multiple Objects.} In the case of humans interacting with distinct objects at the same time, the model needs to have the ability to understand interactions with different objects.
 As shown in Fig. \ref{fig:multiobject}, when reasoning about different objects of the same interaction image, the model can pinpoint the object affordance region.

 \textbf{Multiple Affordances.} To verify whether the model reasons about the 3D object affordance regions based on the understanding of interaction images, we use the model to infer distinct affordances for the same objects, as shown in Fig. \ref{fig:multiaff}.
 The results demonstrate that, for the same object, the model outputs different results depending on the interaction, and the localized 3D object affordance regions are consistent with the interactions depicted in the 2D images.
-This indicates that the model reasons about the interaction details and localizes the affordance regions based on the interaction images, rather than relying solely on a direct category-driven mapping.

 \textbf{Multiple Instances.} To assess the generalization and robustness of the model, we conduct an experiment to validate its understanding of different point cloud instances with the same object category, as shown in Fig. \ref{fig:multipoint}.
 The results demonstrate that the model can not only accurately locate point clouds that are highly similar to the shapes of the interacting objects in the images (Fig. \ref{fig:multipoint} (a)), but also can effectively locate the same affordance regions in point clouds of the same category, even with significant geometric variations (Fig. \ref{fig:multipoint} (b)), demonstrating its ability to generalize affordance grounding and maintain robustness under geometric variations.